-Learn how to make homemade Baked Apple Cider Donuts in less than 25 minutes with this easy recipe!
+Learn how to make homemade Baked Apple Cider Donuts in less than 25 minutes!
+This easy recipe only requires pantry staples, plus cider and apples!
 These donuts are deliciously moist and fluffy, perfectly spiced, made with REAL apples and generously dunked in a sticky glaze!
 They’re the BEST homemade doughnuts to celebrate fall!

 These Glazed Apple Donuts are easy to make and even easier to devour!
 They’re the perfect fall morning treat, afternoon snack or evening dessert!
 Enjoy them with a cup of warm apple cider, coffee, hot chocolate or hot toddy!

-Updated.
-This post was originally published in September 2017.
-I’ve updated the post below to include more information on baked apple cider donuts.
+Update: This post was originally published in September 2017.
+I made updates to the post below to include more information about baked apple cider donuts.
 Plus, I’ve included a recipe video and step-by-step photos to show you exactly how easy these cider doughnuts are to make!

 Hey there, friends!
 How’s the week treating you!?

 I certainly hope it has been nothing short of stellar!
 But, just in case you are having one of those weeks that are unpleasantly rough and far from joyous, get ready to turn that frown upside down!
 Because today we are feasting on donuts!
 Hooray! 🙌